SolarNetwork/solarnetwork-node/net.solarnetwork.node.system.ssh/def/README.md

 After the arguments, the program must accept the following action verbs:

- * `list` to print on STDOUT one line for each active SSH connection, as a comma-delimited list in the form `user,host,port,report_port`.
+ * `list` to print on STDOUT one line for each active SSH connection, as a comma-delimited list in the form `user,host,port,reverse_port`.
    This action requires no command line arguments.
  * `start` to establish the SSH connection based on the command line arguments.